 However in general, no matter what’s the goal of travel is, the best season to visit Istanbul is spring and autumn.
 But to be more precise – April, May, September, and October are the best months.
 At this time, the weather is very pleasant, everything blooms, prices are decent, there are many festivals all over the city but not too many tourists around.

 Spring and fall are really great for everything – for shopping, visiting palaces and museums, for walks in nature and even for some sunbathing if you wish.

 Summers are usually too hot (especially July and August) and overcrowded.
 Winters are rainy and chilly.
-Although for us personally, for many reasons, winter is an absolutely wonderful time to be here (I am explaining why in my post about winter in Istanbul).
+Although for us personally, for many reasons, winter is an absolutely wonderful time to be here.
+(I am explaining why in my post about the Istanbul winter season).

 But realistically speaking, if looking at the number of sunny warm (not hot) days and the number of activities, the second part of spring and the first part of autumn are the best time to travel to Istanbul.